patractlabs/redspot/README.md

 Redspot is named after Jupiter's Great Red Spot, which is also the largest DOT in the solar system.
 Redspot's target project is [Truffle](https://github.com/trufflesuite/truffle) in Truffle Suite.
 Redspot is a development environment, testing framework and asset pipeline for `pallet-contracts`.
 Redspot is trying to let the development of ink! be projectized and simplify the testing and interacting with contracts.

-Currently, Redspot has release v0.1 which is used for MVP (minimum viable product) verification ([https://github.com/patractlabs/redspot](https://github.com/patractlabs/redspot)).
-However we think basic architecture not suit for future requirements due to substrate has a more flexible system.
-Thus we decide using [buidler](https://github.com/nomiclabs/buidler) as Redspot new core architecture for it has an outstanding desigin to allow developer using plugin to add new features.
+We think Redspot needs to be a flexible system for the reason that `pallet-contracts` would be integrated to any substrate chain with some partial modification.
+Thus we decide using [hardhat](https://github.com/nomiclabs/hardhat) as Redspot core architecture for it has an outstanding design to allow developer using plugins to add new features.

-Therefore, from Redspot v0.2 milestones, we migrate Redspot features from old framework to buidler core framework and modify it a lot to suit substrate under MIT licence.
-From now, Redspot would build more features based on this forked buidler core.
+Therefore, we establish our project on the hardhat core framework and modify it a lot to suit substrate under MIT licence.
+In future, Redspot would build more features based on this forked hardhat core.

 This project is used for contracts developer, if developers want to deploy and test on a blockchain, we advice developer to use "jupiter" blockchain, which is a open testnet for substrate pallet-contracts.
 Better than that, jupiter also provide a develop type node, that could very easily for testing contracts.